cinemascience/cinema_scope/readme.md

 ## Cinema Scope v0.1 cross-platform application
 [![Build Status](https://travis-ci.org/cinemascience/cinema_scope.svg?branch=master)](https://travis-ci.org/cinemascience/cinema_scope)

 Note that Cinema:Scope is in pre-release development.
-Code should be considered for experimental use only.

 <img src="docs/img/cinema_scope.png" width="350">

-This is a basic Cinema database viewer for image-based databases.
-It is a cross-platform Qt application, requiring the use of `qmake` to build it.
+This is a cross-platform viewer for Cinema databases.
+The project contains a set of components for accessing and viewing databases which can be used to build other viewers and Cinema applications.

 Documentation for the code is available [here](https://cinemascience.github.io/cinema_scope/html/index.html).